contextgeneric/cgp-patterns/content/associated-types.md

 In practice, we find the practical benefits of defining many _minimal_ traits often outweight any theoretical advantages of combining multiple items into one trait.
-As we will demonstrate in later chapters, having traits that contain only one type or method would also enable more advanced CGP patterns to be applied to such traits.
+As we will demonstrate in later chapters, having traits that contain only one type or method would also enable more advanced CGP patterns to be applied, including the use of `cgp_type!` that we have just covered.

 We encourage readers to embrace minimal traits without concern for theoretical overhead.
 However, during the early phases of a project, you might prefer to consolidate items to reduce cognitive overload while learning or prototyping.
 As the project matures, you can always refactor and decompose larger traits into smaller, more focused ones, following the techniques outlined in this book.